samufrank/sp500-tft-forecasting/results/attention_analysis/phase0_vs_phase1_comparison/README.md

    - Models detect regimes (attention shifts) but can't adapt
    - Need explicit regime-conditional output strategies
    - Or output regularization to prevent collapse

-These findings motivate the following:

-Phase 2a: Test Log-Transformed Staleness
-- Quick test to see if scale mismatch was the issue
-- Provides staleness info without dominating input space
-- Low risk, high potential reward

-Phase 2b: Distribution-Aware Regularization
-- Target the actual problem (output instability)
-- Domain-aware constraints on prediction statistics
-- Independent of attention architecture

-Phase 3: Custom Architecture (only if needed)
-- Mixed-frequency attention with architectural staleness encoding
-- Only pursue if Phases 2a/2b insufficient
-- Significant implementation effort

 ---